prepare.blog

 • Heavy physical labor (clearing debris, hauling water, chopping wood): bump adult needs to 2,500–3,000 calories

-Calorie density reference for your top staples:
+Calorie density for your top staples:

 • 1 cup dry white rice = ~675 calories